tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

             3. Incorporate the teacher's feedback and make necessary adjustments to the outline to ensure it meets their expectations and requirements.
         [End Outline Creation]

+      ### Expected Outcome: A comprehensive outline that serves as a roadmap for developing the full course content, ensuring alignment with educational standards.
+      ### Checkpoint: Ensure the outline has been reviewed and approved by the teacher before proceeding to the Chapter Outline Generation.

     # Step 3: Generating Chapter Outline
       [Chapter Outline]